jordoncodes/DynamicSkinGenerator/README.md

-# SkinChanger
+# DynamicSkinGenerator
-### This is a proof of concept for changing the pixels of a skin dynamically in a spigot plugin.
+### This is (currently) a proof of concept for changing the pixels of a skin dynamically in a spigot plugin.
 ### dependencies: [nicknamer api](https://github.com/jordoncodes/nicknamer-api)

 ### How to use: